AmirrezaJaberi/esx_phonejob/README.md

 **/getsim [Now Number]**

 ### About this script
-This script work with your (ESX) server & you can make more job (for RolePlay) in your server for example you can change sim card numer of player or get player name with sim card number
+This script work with your (ESX) server & you can make more job (for RolePlay) in your server for example you can change sim card numer of player or get player name with sim card number + inventory + boss action

 `Copyright © Amirreza Jaberi`
 `All rights reserved`